BYRIO/krita-webdoc-zh/reference_manual/brushes/brush_settings/tablet_sensors.rst

 =======

 Pressure
-    Uses the pressure input of your tablet.
+    Uses the pressure in and out values of your stylus.
+PressureIn
+    Uses only pressure in values of your stylus.
+Previous pressure level in same stroke is overwritten *only* by applying more pressure.
+Lessening the pressure doesn't affect PressureIn.
 X-tilt
     How much the brush is affected by stylus angle, if supported.
 Y-tilt